-The most important attributes of our electronics products are performance and useability.
-For performance, this means the electronics specifications, primarily noise and bandwidth.
+The most important attributes of our analog electronics products are performance and useability.
+For performance, this means the analog electronics specifications, primarily noise and bandwidth.
 For useability, this means both functionality and user access.
-As researchers in labs we all had stories of frustration where in order to gain access to useful electronic signals we had to drill holes in boxes or snake wires through lids.
-For our products we decided to provide the user with all of the monitors and control points they might need.
+As researchers in labs, we have all had stories of frustration where in order to gain access to useful electronic signals, we had to drill holes in boxes or snake wires through lids.
+For our products, we decided to provide the user with all of the monitors and control points they might need.
 Our front and back panels may be crowded, but they provide you with access.
 For example, if the user does not want to modulate the diode directly for peak locking, then the front panel BNC connection to the diode can be used to modulate an AO or EO modulator instead.

 We found that the standard enclosures were lacking in our performance criteria.
 Plastic designs suffer from insufficient electrical shielding and conventional enclosures can not be conveniently arranged next to each other which leads to awkward “towers” of stacked electronics.
 Beside noise, internal power supplies lead to a rat’s nest of power cables.